chiluverusurya/DevOps/SonarQube/Installing SonarQube.md

 ## Troubleshooting

 * Check whether you enabled port 9000 in EC2 instance security group
-* Check whether you enabled EC2 instance IP range in RDS security group
+* Check whether you enabled EC2 instance IP range in RDS security group and inbound rules to Anywhere.